About Jane Veeder

 Since 1988, Jane has taught 3D computer animation, interactive multimedia, design of virtual worlds, and motion graphics at San Francisco State University.
 In 1998 she joined the Department of Design and Industry’s (DAI) new Visual Communication Design program where she coordinates the digital media curriculum.
 In 2001, she designed and built the new 3SPACE Lab for computer animation,product design, and virtual worlds.

-She was the department chair of DAI 2012-2015 and in that role, made DAI the first laptop required SFSU program, launched a new Design Gallery initiative, due to open in fall, 2016, and a fundraising project to create a Design Gallery Endowment to support visiting designers, travelling exhibits, gallery operations.
-In addition, expanded DAI technical staff and supported expansion of the Industrial Design Rapid Prototype Lab, updating the woodworking shop, and upgrading Visual Communication Design classroom presentation technology.
+She was the department chair of DAI 2012-2015 and in that role, made DAI the first laptop required SFSU program, obtained remodeling funding for a new SFSU Design Gallery which opened in fall, 2016.
+In addition, she expanded DAI technical staff and supported expansion of the Industrial Design Rapid Prototype Lab, updating the woodworking shop, upgrading Visual Communication Design classroom presentation technology, and a revived letterpress lab.